toggl/track-extension/.github/CONTRIBUTING.md

 * Include a description of how to find the page or screen the button is visible on.
 * Only change or add one integration in each pull request.
 * Your code changes will be linted by [eslint](https://eslint.org/) when you attempt to commit.
 Please fix any errors raised.
   * You may run `npm run lint path/to/your/file/here.js` to lint a file manually.
-Add `--fix` option to automatically fix most issues.
+Add `-- --fix` to the command to automatically fix most issues.
 * When you're done, squash all of your commits into one commit.
 This keeps the git log compact and clear.

 ## Making changes to the core extension code